 Ruth Barstow Dixon was the daughter of Edwin Ormond (E.O.)
 Barstow, who became the top chemist of The Dow Chemical Company during its formation.
 After graduating from college, she became a professional actress in New York, and retained her interest in theatre later in life by acting and directing in the Midland Theatre Guild.
 She married William R. (“W.R.”)
 Dixon, who held positions at Dow and was a member of the company’s Board of Directors, and they had two sons.
 She honored her family by establishing this endowment.
 Mrs. Dixon passed away at the age of 101 in 2016.

 Herbert Doan Scholarship Endowment

 Herbert D. (Ted) Doan was a businessman and philanthropist and the last Dow family member to serve as CEO of The Dow Chemical Company — the company founded by his grandfather in 1897.
-Doan, who was president and CEO from 1962-71, is credited with transforming Dow from an obscure firm that made chemicals for other companies into one of the most widely known U.S. companies and one of the world’s half-dozen largest chemical companies.
+Doan, who was president and CEO from 1962 to 1971, is credited with transforming Dow from an obscure firm that made chemicals for other companies into one of the most widely known U.S. companies and one of the world’s half-dozen largest chemical companies.
 Mr. Doan believed strongly in entrepreneurship and served as chairman of the Herbert H. and Grace A. Dow Foundation, which was founded in honor of his grandparents.
-Mr. Doan passed away in 2006, but is survived by his wife, Junia, their daughter, Alexandra Anne Alden Doan; and Doan’s children from a previous marriage, Jeffrey, Christine, Michael, and Ruth Doan France.
+Mr. Doan passed away in 2006, but is survived by his wife, Junia, their daughter, Alexandra Anne Alden Doan; and Doan’s children from a previous marriage, Jeffrey, Christine, Michael, and Ruth Doan.

 B. Joe and Margery (Knepp) Dodson Scholarship Endowment